 His thoughts were a mass of fragmentary and horrific images that he tried desperately and unsuccessfully to force into order.
-That thing was in his apartment, answering his phone - and what else was it doing there?
-What did a walking nightmare do in its free time?
+That thing was in his apartment, answering his phone - and what

 What about all his things - his clothes, his books, his computers?
 Was that thing wearing his clothes, reading his books, using his computers?